glaunay/omega-topology-service/README.md

 One endpoint is available to requests in this service.

 The endpoint serve the pre-computed OmegaTopology skeleton computed every 15 days (by default).

+The asked specie name is the name present in the JSON homology tree filename, between `uniprot_` et `_homology`.

 Specie name should be in uppercase.
 If the requested skeleton is not in cache, return a HTTP `404 Not Found` with empty body.